pombase/website/src/docs/faq/can-i-retrieve-functional-annotations-for-genes-in-a-list.md

 -   For a small number of specific GO terms (e.g. localization to the nucleus or cytoplasm, or a role in signaling or DNA metabolism), you can use the [advanced search](/query).
-Paste your gene list into the "Gene IDs" query, and then combine it with a GO query for each term of interest (see the [search documentation](/documentation/advanced-search) for more information).
+Paste your gene list into the "Gene names and IDs" query, and then combine it with a GO query for each term of interest (see the [search documentation](/documentation/advanced-search) for more information).